flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

     If you're using a modulemap for CocoaPods to create a Test submodule, consider removing it for Swift Package Manager.
 Note that this will make all public headers available via the module.

     To remove it for Swift Package Manager but keep it for CocoaPods, exclude the modulemap and umbrella header in the plugin's Package.swift.
-The example below assumes they are located within the `Sources/plugin_name_ios` directory.
+The example below assumes they are located within the `Sources/plugin_name_ios/include` directory.

     ```diff
             .target(
                 name: "plugin_name_ios",
                 dependencies: [],
-    +           exclude: ["cocoapods_plugin_name_ios.modulemap", "plugin_name_ios-umbrella.h"],
+    +           exclude: ["include/cocoapods_plugin_name_ios.modulemap", "include/plugin_name_ios-umbrella.h"],
     ```

     If you want to keep your unit tests compatible with both CocoaPods and Swift Package Manager, you can try the following: